-In a world of technological advances where health services are rapidly evolving, helminth infections maintain their significance as a medical condition.
-According to 2012 data, approximately 2 billion people worldwide were infected with at least one species of helminth (World Health Organization [WHO], 2012).
-The frequent recurrence of infections among people living in areas with inadequate sanitation, and especially among preschool-aged children, increases the importance of alternative treatments to replace synthetic drugs.
-Therefore, the discovery of new anthelmintics with fewer side effects is a very important and challenging task.
-Oxyurid nematode infections, which are transmitted orally and recur frequently due to autoinfection, mostly occur in children and cause developmental disorders (Giray and Keskinoğlu, 2006).
-It is estimated that 400 million people worldwide are infected with Enterobius vermicularis (Strelkauskas et al., 2015).
+In a world in which technological advances in health services have rapidly developed, helminthic infections have remained a severe medical problem.
+According to recent data, approximately 2 billion people worldwide were infected with at least one species of soil-transmitted helminths (Kamb & Roy, 2023).
+Because of the side effects of synthetic anthelmintic drugs, the frequent recurrence of infections among people living in areas with insufficient sanitation, especially among preschool-aged children, increases the importance of alternative treatments to replace synthetic drugs.
+Therefore, discovering new anthelmintics with fewer side effects is a very important and challenging task.
+Oxyurid nematode infections, transmitted orally and frequently recur due to autoinfection, mostly occur in children and cause developmental disorders (Giray and Keskinoğlu, 2006).
+It was estimated that 400 million people worldwide were infected with Enterobius vermicularis in 2015 (Strelkauskas et al., 2015).

-β-tubulin, carnitine o-palmitoyltransferase-2, and fumarate reductase are recently focused antinematodal targets for development of several anthelmintics such as albendazole, mebendazole, ivermectin and thiabendazole.
-Because the unknown genome sequence and the lack of crystallized structure of the proteins belonged to Syphacia obvelata, homology model of mitochondrial cytochrome c oxidase (COX) proteins can be useful for in silico docking experiments in order to investigate the antinematodal properties of some drug candidates against S. obvelata (Karaman, 2022).
+β -tubulin, carnitine o-palmitoyltransferase-2, and fumarate reductase are recently focused antinematodal targets for the development of several anthelmintics such as albendazole, mebendazole, ivermectin and thiabendazole.
+Because the unknown genome sequence and the lack of crystallized structure of the proteins belonged to Syphacia obvelata, the homology model of mitochondrial cytochrome c oxidase (COX) proteins can be useful for in silico docking experiments in order to investigate the antinematodal properties of some drug candidates against S. obvelata (Karaman, 2022).

-Protein-ligand docking simulations performed by in silico molecular modeling are the first step towards drug development efforts, providing researchers with atomic-level data on target-drug interactions.
-Such computational experiments are of great importance in reducing the workload around drug development efforts.
+Performing protein-ligand docking simulations using in silico molecular modelling is the initial step towards developing new drugs.
+These computational experiments can provide researchers with atomic-level information on the interactions between the target and drug molecules.
+Such experiments are highly valuable in reducing the workload involved in drug development efforts (Yelekçi et al. 2013).

-Eriocitrin ((2S)-2-(3,4- dihydroxyphenyl)-5- hydroxy- -7-{[(2S,3R,4S,5S,6R)-3,4,5- trihydroxy -6-({[(2R,3R,4R,5R,6S)-3,4,5- trihydroxy -6- methyl oxanyl -2] oxy] oxy methyl] oxan-2-yl] oxy-chromen-4-on) is one of the eriodictyol-derived flavonoid glycosides found mainly in lemon peel and citrus pulp and in plants such as thyme and mint (Inoue et al., 2002).
-It was formed by the addition of O-β-rutinoside at the 7th position to eriodictyol.
+(2S)-2-(3,4-dihydroxyphenyl)-5-hydroxy-7-[(2S,3R,4S,5S,6R)-3,4,5-trihydroxy-6-Eriocitrin [[(2R,3R,4R,5R,6S)-3,4,5-trihydroxy-6-methyloxan-2-yl] oxymethyl] oxan-2-yl] oxy-2,3dihydrochromen-4-one is an eriodictyol-derived flavonoid glycosides found mainly in lemon peel and citrus pulp and in plants such as thyme and mint (Inoue et al., 2002).
+It was formed by the addition of $O-\beta$ rutinose at the 7th position to eriodictyol.
 It has antioxidant, anti-inflammatory, and antiproliferative properties (Diab et al., 2015; Guo et al., 2019; Miyake et al., 1997).
 A study by Ferreira et al. reported the presence of eriocitrin and its metabolites in various organs and body fluids in rats administered orange peel extract.
-Homoeriodictyol and homo- eriodictyol-7-O-glucuronide are the major metabolites of homoeriodictyol, hesperetin and glucuronide metabolites.
+Homoeriodictyol and homo-eriodictyol-7-O-glucuronide (hERD-7-O-Gluc) are the major metabolites of eriocitrin.
 The half-life of metabolites in blood plasma ranges from 3 to 3.2 hours.
-Hesperetin-7-O- and hesperetin-3'-O-gluconic acid, metabolites of eriocitrin, were detected in both tissue and urine of rats. hERD-7O-Gluc reached approximately 8 ng/g in blood plasma 10 hours after administration, and hERD-4'-O-Gluc reached approximately 2 ng/g after 6 hours, the highest levels in blood.
-The gastrointestinal absorption of eriocitrin was very low and also that the total bioavailability of eriocitrin was less than 1% (Ferreira et al., 2021).
+Hesperetin-7-0- and hesperetin-3'-0--gluconic acid, metabolites of eriocitrin, were detected in both tissue and urine of rats. hERD-7-0-Gluc reached approximately 8 ng/g in blood plasma 10 hours after administration, and hERD-4'-O-Gluc reached approximately 2 ng/g after 6 hours, the highest levels in the blood.
+The gastrointestinal absorption of eriocitrin was very low, and the total bioavailability of eriocitrin was less than 1% (Ferreira et al., 2021).

-We investigated the anthelminthic effect of eriocitrin, whose molecular structure is shown in the following figure (Figure 1), in our previous study which yielded in silico outcomes (Karaman, 2022).
+We investigated the anthelminthic effect of eriocitrin, whose molecular structure is shown in the following figure (Figure 1), in our previous in silico study which yielded computational outcomes (Karaman, 2022).
 Interestingly, it was found that there was an additional bond in the molecule when studying the possible interactions of eriocitrin with the proteins it inhibits.
-When this molecule, called pseudoeriocitrin, and its possible interactions were studied, it was found to inhibit several proteins at the femtomolar level ( $K_i$ =10-17mol/L).
-Pseudoeriocitrin has the same molecular weight, molecular formula, and atom types with the eriocitrin.
-The only difference is an extra intramolecular bond between the C8 of chromene-4-on and oxygen atom of $O-\beta$ -rutinoside.
+When this molecule, called pseudoeriocitrin, and its possible interactions were studied, it was found to inhibit several proteins at the femtomolar level (K_i =10-17mol/L).